skyshin13/The-Fizz-Bizz/WRITEUP.md

 ### AI-assisted development

-Claude Code was used throughout the project for implementation, debugging, and refactoring.
-The most valuable uses were: tracing subtle bugs across multiple files (e.g. the `_next_trigger` timezone double-conversion), generating the ORM query patterns for the social graph visibility filter, and catching security issues (a hardcoded API key was flagged and removed before a push reached GitHub's secret scanner).
-The AI was most useful as a fast second reader on complex logic and least useful when the problem required judgment calls about product behavior — those decisions always came back to the developer.
+Claude Code was used throughout the project for implementation, schema design, debugging, and aesthetics.
+It was most helpful for tracing bugs when managing multiple files (friendship relationships; yeast, recipe, project relationships), generating the ORM query patterns for the social graph visibility filter, and web scraping for the yeast and recipes libraries.

+It had difficulty in judgement call for the complexity component, as it was not able to fully grasp the live simulation behavior and how it was supposed to run.
+It required specific information on how the graph must behave online and offline, how the graph should look (axis, sectioning custom time intervals), and needed explanations on why the live behavior was incorrect.

 ---